The compact support property for solutions to stochastic heat equations with stable noise: Stable stochastic integration

 It is often useful to express the $\alpha$-stable martingale measure in terms of a compensated Poisson random measure.
 For a thorough treatment of this material, see Chapter II of Ikeda and Watanabe \cite{IK}, or Chapter II of Jacod and Shiryaev \cite{JS}.
 Let $N(ds,dx,dr)$ be a Poisson random measure on $\R_+ \times \R^d \times \R_+$ with compensator $\hat{N}(ds,dx,dr) = ds dx \nu(dr)$, where $\nu$ is the $\alpha$-stable jump measure from \eqref{def_jumpmeasure}.
 Let $\tilde{N}$ denote the compensated Poisson random measure.
 One can then realize the integral with respect to a stable martingale measure $L$ as

 That is, given such a compensated Poisson random measure realized on some probability space, $L$ defined as above has the law of a $\alpha$-stable martingale measure with no negative jumps.
-In general, given a stable martingale measure $L$, one can enlarge the probability space to express it in terms of a Poisson random measure as above.
+In general, given a stable martingale measure $L$, one can enlarge the probability space to express it in terms of a Poisson random measure $\tilde{N}$ as above, such that for a permissible integrand $\phi$,

+We will use this representation when proving certain properties of the stable stochastic integral in the appendix.